nunit/docs/docs/articles/nunit/writing-tests/attributes/description.md

 # Description

 The Description attribute is used to apply descriptive text to a Test, TestFixture or Assembly.
 The text appears in the XML output file and is shown in the Test Properties dialog.

-#### Example:
+## Example

 ```csharp
 [assembly: Description("Assembly description here")]